Undergraduate field courses

 Cyprus (Geophysics only)

 This 10 day field trip heads to Cyprus, during one of the more clement times of year.
-Here, we teach a range of near-surface geophysics field techniques, plus we conduct a gravity survey.
-The students also learn how to process, analyse and interpret the data they collect, aquiring a range of skills essential to every geophysicist.
-This trip replaces a previous field trip to Morocco, and undertakes the same exciting activities in a new location.
+Here, we teach a range of near-surface geophysics field techniques (seismics, ground-penetrating radar, and electrical and magnetic methods), plus we conduct a gravity survey across the Troodos Mountains.
+The students also learn how to process, analyse and interpret the data they collect, acquiring a range of skills essential to every geophysicist.

 Sardinia, Italy (Geology, Geology & Geophysics only)